Tafara-N/alx-react/0x02-react_props/README.md

 Create a new folder `Login`:

-Move the code of the login section from the App.js to a new file Login.js The code should be wrapped in a React Fragment
+Move the code of the login section from the `App.js` to a new file `Login.js` The code should be wrapped in a React Fragment
-Move the css code, related to the login, of the App.css to a new file named Login.css Create a Login.test.js, we will add the tests later Modify the shell
+Move the css code, related to the login, of the `App.css` to a new file named `Login.css` Create a `Login.test.js`, we will add the tests later

+**Modify the shell**

-In the index.js:
+In the `index.js`:

-Remove the root-notifications
+- Remove the `root-notifications`
-Remove the Notifications import
+- Remove the Notifications import
 In the App.js:

 Import Notifications, Login, Footer, and Header